 Step 1: The solid black line depicts the node at the top retrieving and processing content to create a Content File using node functions defined in its Publisher Template-Model.

-Step 2: The solid blue arrows show the node at the top using the publisher functions defined in its Publisher Template-Model to send Content Files via encrypted e-mail attachments to the node at the upper right, the nodes on the left, and the node at the bottom.
+Step 2: The solid blue arrows show the node at the top using the publisher functions defined in its Publisher Template-Model to send Content File--via encrypted e-mail attachments or other transport methods--to the node at the upper right, the nodes on the left, and the node at the bottom.

 Step 3: This dashed arrow shows the top node, after sending Content Files to the node on it left, subsequently receives Content Files from that same node via the subscriber functionality of its Subscriber/Presenter Template-Model.
 This means both these nodes invoke their publisher and subscriber functionality.